HLOverflow/PortTunnelingExplained/README.md

 ### Scenario 2:
 - The service of my exploited machine (10.10.1.10) is serving only at lo interface at 127.0.0.1:3306.
 It does not serve at 0.0.0.0:3306.
-- There is *no open* SSH server at 0.0.0.0:22.
+- There is *no open* SSH server at 10.10.1.10:22 nor 0.0.0.0:22.
 The port is filtered.
 There is a firewall blocking.
 - I have gained of Remote Code Execution on the machine.
 - There is an SSH client inside the exploited server.
 - I would like to tunnel the service back to my host machine (10.10.1.32)